 When the face loses voluntary muscular movement on one side due to malfunctioning 7th cranial nerve (also called the facial nerve and the one that’s linked to face muscles), the resulting condition is called facial paralysis.

 While Bell’s palsy can strike anyone at any age, it strikes oftener in pregnant women and diabetic women.
 An attack of Bell’s palsy can also come after a bout of flu or cold or respiratory illness.

-Bell’s palsy tends to affect the eyelid’s natural blinking ability which can cause irritation and dryness.
+- Bell’s palsy tends to affect the eyelid’s natural blinking ability which can cause irritation and dryness.
 If not taken care of adequately, it can lead to serious corneal damage.
 To keep the eye moist and shielded, the doctor will prescribe eye drops and eye patches until smooth eye closure begins again.

 - Bell’s palsy patient only in rare cases and only as a last resort when the facial paralysis is total and severe.